Cosmographic constraints from late-time probes including fast radio bursts: Constraints with cosmography

 \section{Constraints with cosmography}

 In this section, we discuss the findings regarding the cosmographic approach.
-In the following, we present the results for FRBs alone and then for SNe, BAO+BBN+CMB, CC, and their combinations.
+In the following, we present the results for FRBs alone and then for SNe, DESI+CMB, CC, and their combinations.
 Fig. \ref{fig:4} unveils the marginalized posterior distributions for the parameters adjusted from the FRB sample.
 The contours illustrate the one- and two-sigma confidence intervals for the parameters $q_0$, $j_0$, $H_0$, $e^{\mu}$, and $\sigma_{\rm host}$.
 The marginalized one-dimensional posteriors for each parameter are shown along the diagonal.
-The first point we should highlight is the Hubble constant obtained through this method, $H_0=65.83_{-4.87}^{+3.77} \mathrm{~km} \, \mathrm{s^{-1}} \, \mathrm{Mpc^{-1}}$, representing a precision of $\sim 6\%$.
-This yields a lower value compared to the one previously found by the reconstruction method.
+The first point we should highlight is the Hubble constant obtained through this method, $H_0=66.35_{-5.04}^{+4.13} \mathrm{~km} \, \mathrm{s^{-1}} \, \mathrm{Mpc^{-1}}$, representing a precision of $\sim 6\%$.
 It is worth noting that the mean is lower than the one from the Planck Collaboration, although the uncertainty lies within the Planck value at a $1\sigma$ confidence level.
 Notably, this outcome is not compatible with the one found by the SH0ES team.
-Moreover, the best-fit for the deceleration parameter is $q_0=-0.45_{-0.31}^{+0.26}$ (with an accuracy of $\sim 60\%$), corroborating a phase of accelerated expansion of the Universe, as well as with the $\Lambda\rm CDM$ model.
-In this case, the jerk parameter is such that $j_0=1.17_{-0.58}^{+0.70}$ with $\sim 49\%$ of precision, suggesting that FRBs alone cannot indicate a non-standard cosmology description, favoring the $\Lambda\rm CDM$ model, where $j_0=1.00$.
-Our results for the cosmographic parameters are compatible within a $1\sigma$ confidence level with those obtained in Ref. \cite{Fortunato:2023deh}.
+Moreover, the best-fit for the deceleration parameter is $q_0=-0.33_{-0.15}^{+0.21}$, with an accuracy of $\sim 51\%$.
+For the jerk parameter, we find $j_0=0.83_{-0.67}^{+0.57}$ with $\sim 67\%$ of precision, suggesting that FRBs alone cannot indicate a non-standard cosmology description, favoring the $\Lambda\rm CDM$ model, where $j_0=1.00$.
+Our results for the cosmographic parameters are compatible within a $1\sigma$ confidence level with those obtained in Ref. \citet{Fortunato:2023deh}.